Konda66/Prediction_of_marks_ML1/README.md

 ->Comparing the actual versus predicted model to understand our model fitting

-->Now, we can test it with an eg.
+->Now, we can test it with an example.

 ->Dataset: ! http://bit.ly/w-data
 >**SummaryNow**